rowjay007/rowjay007/README.md

 I'm a Software Developer.

-I have a bachelor's degree in Business Administration and Diploma in Advance Software Enginnering.
+I have a bachelor's degree in Business Administration and Diploma in Advanced Software Enginnering.

 I love building responsive and aesthetic mobile-first design.